kayateia/lifestream-node-server/API.md

 }
 ```

-If unsuccessful, the following response is sent:
+If unsuccessful, no changes are made on the server and the following response is sent:
 ```javascript
 {
 	"success": false,
 	"error": /* (string) Error message */
 }
 ```

+#### Failure conditions

+- Image could not be written to disk.

 ### GET api/image/:imageid